In this article:

 If you can't resume making regular payments after your credit card forbearance period ends, the card issuer could reduce your borrowing limit, block you from making new purchases, or force you to accept a plan for settling your balance in fixed installments.

 The last option would result in a notation on your credit report indicating the account was "closed at credit grantor's request."
-But as long as you keep up with the installment payments and pay off the account, there would be no negative effect on your credit score from this arrangement.
-However, missing an installment payment, like missing a regular credit card payment, would lead to a delinquency being recorded on your credit report, and that could have a significant negative impact on your credit score.
+Missing an installment payment in this arrangement, like missing a regular credit card payment, would lead to a delinquency being recorded on your credit report, and that could have a significant negative impact on your credit score.

 When Student Loan Forbearance Ends

-Under the CARES Act, the servicers of most (but not all) federally backed student loans have put loan payments on hold through September 2020.
-No interest will accrue while loan payments are suspended, and efforts to collect any delinquent payments on those loans have been suspended through December 2020.
+Due to the CARES Act and subsequent extensions, the servicers of most (but not all) federally backed student loans have put loan payments on hold through September 30, 2021.
+No interest will accrue while loan payments are suspended, and efforts to collect any delinquent payments on those loans have been suspended.

 Once that relief period ends, borrowers with federally backed student loans will still have access to relief provisions built into their loan agreements.
 Those take the form of deferment—suspension of payments during which accrued interest payments are subsidized—and forbearance, which typically entails accrual of interest charges.